 - State Section

 - Refundable Credits

 - Surplus Credit (Kicker)

-You need to enter your filing status, tax and credit for taxes paid to another state (if applicable).
+You need to enter information from your 2018 return.
+These include your filing status, tax and credit for taxes paid to another state (if applicable).

 To claim any of these Oregon Credits within your account, please go to: